Blending the jungle and the coast, with a hefty slice of ruins thrown in, Tulum is a popular destination on the Mayan Riviera.

 With room for up to seven guests, this isn’t the biggest villa but it’s more than adequate for a group of family or friends.
 It really has local flavour, with Mayan handicrafts and furniture making up the majority of the decor.

-As well as the beautiful design flourishes, you have integral stuff like a swimming pool and fully equipped kitchen.
+As well as the beautiful design flourishes, you have integral stuff like a swimming pool and a fully equipped kitchen.
 This is a really beautiful villa!

 Perfect Airbnb for Digital Nomads | Quiet and Sexy Loft Casa Macarena